thinktecture-labs/web-components-chat/README.md

 > Side note: The project is tested and developed with Chrome only.
 It may work in other browsers, but it has not been tested for functionality and styling.

+> Also take note, that this is a lab project, things are suspect to change or may not work as intendend.

 ## Frameworks

 Currently, the following frameworks are used in this demo application.